msatul1305/Linux/Azure Cloud/readme.md

         - minimum access to user: only what they need
         - target specific use case: explicit use.
         - Role assignment:
-          - Security principal: object representing a entity like user or group
+          - Security principal: object representing an entity like user or group
           - Role definition: list of permissions like read, write and delete.
             - Scope: The resource the access applies to.
           - e.g.